michaelh23/bms_processingclass/content/activities/index.md

 If it doesn't run, try to determine what is wrong.
 Don't forget to look at the "Console" to check for errors reported there.

-Save your sketch as "MyCreature_(name)__" with "name" replaced with the name of your creature.
+Save your sketch and replace "My Sketch" with "MyCreature_(name)__" with "name" replaced with the name of your creature.

 # <a href="/outline/#a-href-activities-activity-7-b-complete-activity-7-b-a">**STOP** Go back to the Outline</a>